dqops/dqo/docs/client/operations/dashboards.md

 # DQOps REST API dashboards operations
-Provides access to data quality dashboards
+Operations for retrieving the list of data quality dashboards supported by DQOps and issuing short-term access keys to open a dashboard.

 ___